numba/llvmlite/docs/source/user-guide/binding/execution-engine.rst

         Make sure all modules owned by the execution engine are fully processed and usable for execution.

-   * .. method:: get_pointer_to_function(gv)

-        CAUTION: This method is deprecated.
-Use
-        :meth:`ExecutionEngine.get_function_address` and
-        :meth:`ExecutionEngine.get_global_value_address` instead.

-        Return the address of the function value *gv*, as an integer.
-The value should have been looked up on one of the modules owned by the execution engine.

-        NOTE: This method may implicitly generate code for the object being looked up.

-        This method is formerly an alias to ``get_pointer_to_global()``, which is now removed
-        because it returns an invalid address in MCJIT when given a non-function global value.

    * .. method:: get_function_address(name)

         Return the address of the function *name* as an integer.